drupalprojects/leaflet/README.md

 2. Enable the module to be able to use the configurable __Leaflet Map as Geofield Formatter__;

-3. Enable "Leaflet Views" (leaflet_view) submodule for Leaflet Map Views integration.
+3. Enable "Leaflet Views" (leaflet_views) submodule for Leaflet Map Views integration.
 You need to add at least one geofield to the Fields list, and select the Leaflet Map style in the Display Format.